>

 Shaking of the Sheets / Doleful Dance of Death

-Steeleye Span recorded Shaking of the Sheets, coupled with the Adderbury Morris tune The Black Joke in 1989 for their album Tempted and Tried.
+Steeleye Span recorded Shaking of the Sheets, coupled with the Adderbury Morris tune The Black Joke, in 1989 for their Dover album Tempted and Tried.
 The album’s sleeve notes commented laconically:

 Six feet of earth makes us all of one size.

-A live recording at the Beck Theatre on 16 September 1989 was released on the video A 20th Anniversary Celebration.
-Another live recording from 1994 was released on the album Steeleye Span in Concert.
+A live recording from the Beck Theatre on 16 September 1989 was released on their Dover video A 20th Anniversary Celebration.
+A 1994 live recording was released on their Park album Steeleye Span in Concert.

 John Spiers and Jon Boden recorded the similar themed Doleful Dance of Death in 2005 for their CD Songs and Jon Boden sang it as the 26 August 2010 entry of his project A Folk Song a Day.
-They commented in their CD’s notes:
+They noted on their CD:

 This video shows Jon Boden & The Remnant Kings at Cecil Sharp House, London, on 23 June 2011 as part of Jon Boden’s A Folk Song a Day Midsummer Concert presented by the EFDSS: